-Equipment leasing is an attractive option for these purchases because it helps you relieve the strain on your resources that comes with a large, one-time expense.
+Equipment leasing is an attractive funding option because it helps you relieve the strain on your resources that comes with a large, one-time expense.
 However, business equipment leasing isn’t for everyone and bears risks just like any funding option, so you should understand all the pros and cons.

 The Pros of Equipment Leasing:

 One of the most attractive benefits of equipment leasing is that it allows you to spread out the cost of your purchase.

 With a lease, instead of buying your equipment and owning it, monthly payments are due to your leasing company in order to use equipment.
 The total cost will generally be less than what you would have paid to own the equipment.
 Plus, you make the lease payments incrementally, usually each month.